 How one can confirm someone’s online identity before doing an online transaction?
 You could ask them to submit the ID docs and can use the video for verification.
 But this is worth it for a low-value transaction?
-This is a key challenge faced by many companies that need to detect fraudulent credit cards and payments, verifying customers without increasing friction.
+This is a key challenge faced by many companies that need to detect fraudulent credit card payments and verify customers without increasing friction.
 Too many obstacles between customers and their purchases can create churn, and shoppers will turn to your competitors.
 This is why data enrichment is one of the most appealing and effective ways to confirm an identity.
 This is an invisible security layer that works by getting more information from a single data point.
 For instance, one can use the following features to do this such as –

 Device fingerprinting – If the user has connected to your website with the same device in the past.
 Are they attempting to fake their connection details?

 BIN lookup – Is the payment card the legitimate kind?
 Would it make sense for a customer in APAC to have a prepaid card?

-Reversing the social media lookup – One can use the phone number or email address to catalog to a social media website.
+Reversing the social media lookup – One can use the phone number or email address to the catalog to a social media website.
 Does the user bio seem persistent with the transaction details?

 The main point of this is to build a user profile without asking the customer for extra information.
 You can then feed all this data to your risk scoring system, which will benefit you to determine if you are likely to be dealing with credit card fraud or not.
 Data Enrichment also benefits from logging more information about various users.
 This may come in handy when opposing a chargeback and presenting an indication of friendly fraud, for instance.

-Prevent and deter theft before it occurs by employing a credit card fraud detection strategy that proactively monitors transaction activity in real-time.
-Investing in credit card fraud management technology benefit your online retail business mitigates risk, reducing the cost of fraud, and protecting your brand’s reputation.
+Prevent and deter theft before it occurs by employing a credit card fraud detection strategy that proactively monitors transaction activity in real time.
+Investing in credit card fraud management technology benefits your online retail business mitigates risk, reducing the cost of fraud, and protecting your brand’s reputation.
+For more information you can contact us at 5 Star Processing.